-All reports of sexual violence and sexual harassment between children will be taken very seriously and reported to the Designated Safeguarding Lead who will deal with the incident, with the support of other agencies, such as Children's Social Care and the police, as required.
+All reports of sexual violence and sexual harassment between children will be taken very seriously and reported to the Designated Safeguarding Lead who will deal with the incident, on a case-by-case basis, with the support of other agencies, such as Children's Social Care and the police, as required.
 This is in line with our Child Protection & Safeguarding policy.